johnpolacek/growth-areas-for-a-software-developer/README.md

 		> > Still waiting for a response on that bug escalation.
 I guess they’ll get back to me if it is important.

 		> Better
 		> > Still waiting for a response on that bug escalation.
-I better message them directly to find out whats going on.
+I better message them directly to find out what is going on.

 	- Identify process improvements

 		> Not so good
-		> > This is the way it has always been done.
+		> > This is just the way it has always been done.

 		> Better
 		> > I wonder what a new hire would think of the way we do things?